 - Recruitment and activation of mononuclear monocyte-macrophage osteoclast precursors from the circulation

-- Lifting of the endosteum [contains the lining cells] that off the bone surface
+- The lifting of the endosteum [contains the lining cells] off the bone surface

 - Fusion of multiple mononuclear cells to form multinucleated preosteoclasts.